ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - high sensitivity (comparable to DSA)

-- thin-slice (2-3 mm) non-contrast CT with 3-D reconstruction is recommended
+- use of thin-slice (2-3 mm) non-contrast CT with 3-D reconstruction is recommended

-- the benefit of performing a contrast-enhanced CT pulmonary angiogram must be weighed against the risk of introducing air with paradoxical embolism
+- the benefit of performing a contrast-enhanced CT pulmonary angiogram must be weighed against the risk of introducing air, leading to paradoxical embolism

 Digital subtraction angiography